FlankaLanka/MessageAI/memory-bank/systemPatterns.md

 # MessageAI - System Patterns

 ## Architecture Overview
 MessageAI follows a client-server architecture with Firebase as the backend and React Native as the client.
-The system emphasizes offline resilience, real-time synchronization, cross-platform compatibility, **AI-powered translation with cultural context detection**, and **comprehensive localization support**.
+The system emphasizes offline resilience, real-time synchronization, cross-platform compatibility, **AI-powered translation with cultural context detection**, **comprehensive localization support**, **image upload and message reactions**, and **complete localization coverage**.

 ## Key Technical Decisions